mikedilger/mime-multipart/README.md

 Currently we are not generating 'multipart/*', but this will be quite easy to do once someone needs such functionality.
 See issue #1.

-Currently we require hyper::Headers passed in.
-We could easily parse headers and body ourselves, not requiring anything but the stream (and still leave the current API for hyper users who already have the stream and headers separately).
-See issue #2.

 ## License

 Licensed under either of